kimh/clojure-by-example/source/index.md

 # Macros

 Clojure's Macros gives you the power to restructure your Clojure code as you like.
 For example, you can create your own code syntax, invent new control flow, new types of values, etc.
-So, it's not even impossible to create a programming language that looks like Ruby by using Clojure Macros!

 ## Defmacro